 My mother gave me sound instruction regarding manners, speech, duty, but the rest she kept closeted.
-The most valuable gift she passed along to ceremony of wild debauchery me, the one who gave freely the devotion and nurture of her careless self, was Barbary, my nurse.
+The most valuable gift she passed along to me, the one who gave freely the devotion and nurture of her careless self, was Barbary, my nurse.
 She understood loss and sang its hurt and its sorrow as she died.